IOxCyber/Linux-octo/Chapter6.md

 ## Manage Local Groups:
 - `groupadd` command creates groups.
 - groupadd command -g option specifies a GID for the group to use. eg. `groupadd -g 10000 group01`
-- `/etc/login.defs` file define the range of system GIDs
+- `/etc/login.defs` file defines the range of system GIDs,
 - `groupmod` command changes the properties of an existing group
 - To rename/modify the group `groupmod -n Old_name New_name`
 - To assign new GID `groupmod -g 20000 groupName`